 Do not report the costs associated with publications developed primarily for another purpose but distributed incidentally as part of lobbying.
 Agencies do, from time-to-time, produce lobbying sales pieces from information contained in the agency's budget request or other documents.
 The costs associated with these kinds of sales pieces would be reportable.

-If the agency incurred lobbying related expenses during the calendar quarter for consultants, outside expert witnesses, private sector lobbyists or other types of contractual lobbying services, put the total of these expenditures in the space provided.
-On an attached sheet, also itemize each such expenditure by date, name of recipient, amount and purpose.
-Consider this line to be the "catch-all" for any other type of clearly identifiable lobbying expenditure that was not previously accounted for on the report.
+If the agency incurred lobbying related expenses during the calendar quarter for consultants, outside expert witnesses, private sector lobbyists or other types of contractual lobbying services.
+Itemize each such expenditure by date, name of recipient, amount and purpose.
+Consider this section to be the "catch-all" for any other type of clearly identifiable lobbying expenditure that was not previously accounted for on the report.